 What we are looking for mainly are the precancerous conditions that should be close to 100% treatable, thus preventing cancer.

 Colposcopy is our main investigative tool – basically a microscope attached to a camera, allowing the patient to see what the specialist sees.
 Colposcopy helps identify the area of abnormality, and its extent.
+As part of the colposcopic examination, the vagina and vulva are also inspected thoroughly as HPV can also affect these areas.

 From there we can recommend the appropriate method of treatment.
 This test is nothing to be afraid of, and causes minimal discomfort.